nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 This example shows how the angle between atoms can be visualized.
-:py:meth:`atomap.sublattice.Sublattice.get_atom_angles_from_zone_vector` is used, and this function returns three lists: x- and y- coordinates of the atoms, and a list of the angle between two zone axies at each atom.
+:py:meth:`atomap.sublattice.Sublattice.get_atom_angles_from_zone_vector` is used, and this function returns three lists: x- and y- coordinates of the atoms, and a list of the angle between two zone axes at each atom.

 .. code-block:: python